orbitalquark/textadept/docs/api.md

   - *text*: The text to search for.
   - *next*: Whether or not to search forward.

+<a id="events.FIND_RESULT_FOUND"></a>
+#### `events.FIND_RESULT_FOUND`

+Emitted when a result is found.
+It is selected and has been scrolled into view.
+Arguments:

+  - *find_text*: The text originally searched for.
+  - *wrapped*: Whether or not the result found is after a text search wrapped.

 <a id="events.FIND_TEXT_CHANGED"></a>
 #### `events.FIND_TEXT_CHANGED`

 Emitted when the text in the "Find" field of the Find & Replace Pane changes.
 `ui.find.find_entry_text` contains the current text.

+<a id="events.FIND_WRAPPED"></a>
+#### `events.FIND_WRAPPED`

+Emitted when a text search wraps (passes through the beginning of the buffer), either from bottom to top (when searching for a next occurrence), or from top to bottom (when searching for a previous occurrence).
+This is useful for implementing a more visual or audible notice when a search wraps in addition to the statusbar message.

 <a id="events.FOCUS"></a>
 #### `events.FOCUS`